 Intensive planting involves growing more plants in a smaller space, allowing you to make the most of your garden's potential.
 One of the key benefits of intensive planting is the ability to grow a wide variety of crops in a limited area.

 When I first started in this method, I was shy about it, putting maybe 40 plants in a 4x4 bed.
 In reality to keep your soil moist and productive you want every inch of the garden bed blooming with no visible soil.
 So that really means closer to 200 plants in a 4x4 bed.

-I also incorporate trellises, arches, and hanging baskets, to grow vining plants like cucumbers, beans, and peas upwards, saving valuable ground space.
-Vertical gardening not only increases your yield per square foot but also provides an attractive backdrop in your kitchen garden.
+I use trellises, arches, and hanging baskets, to grow vining plants like cucumbers, beans, and peas and tomatoes upwards, saving valuable ground space.
+Vertical gardening not only increases your yield but provides an eye catching look in your kitchen garden.

-Efficient watering and mulching techniques play a vital role in intensive planting.
-Use drip irrigation systems or soaker hoses to deliver water directly to the plant's roots, reducing water waste and weed growth.
-Mulching helps retain moisture, suppresses weed growth, and maintains more consistent soil temperatures.
+Efficient watering plays a big role in intensive planting.
+Use drip irrigation or soaker hoses to deliver water directly to the plant's roots, reducing water waste and weed growth.
+Many gardeners mulch with hay, but I like the compost method instead.